Ravi8548/Ravi8548/README.md

 # 💫 About Me:
-B.Sc Hons(Data science and artificial intelligence) graduate MCA in DS and AI
+B.Sc Hons(Data science and artificial intelligence) graduate and MCA in DS and AI

 ## 🌐 Socials: